thomaspierce-dev/tutorial-blockchain-elements/README.md

 ### .Net Command-Line Interface
 You will want to install the [dotnet-cli][1] and associated tools.
 The build script used in this repository have a dependency on the .NET command-line tools.

-### MongoDB
-There are a couple of different options for satisfying the MongoDB requirement.

-1. You can [download the MongoDB binaries][4] and install directly onto your local development machine.
-1. You can downlaod the official [MongoDB Docker image][6] and run that locally.
-1. You can use a hosted docker service, like [mLab][5] or Azure's CosmoDB.

 ### Docker
 You will need to install Docker on your local development machine.
 1. Install [Docker for Windows][9]